nest/nest-simulator/README.md

 NEST Initiative.

-A NEST simulation tries to follow the logic of an electrophysiological experiment that takes place inside a computer with the difference, that the neural system to be investigated must be defined by the experimenter.
+A NEST simulation tries to follow the logic of an electrophysiological experiment that takes place inside a computer with the difference that the neural system to be investigated must be defined by the experimenter.

 NEST is ideal for networks of spiking neurons of any size, for example:

-- Models of information processing e.g. in the visual or auditory cortex of mammals,
+- Models of information processing, e.g., in the visual or auditory cortex of mammals,
-- Models of network activity dynamics, e.g. laminar cortical networks or balanced random networks,
+- Models of network activity dynamics, e.g., laminar cortical networks or balanced random networks,
 - Models of learning and plasticity.